thomasvilches/testing_COVID/README.md

 - Testing with RA the working population if mild case.

 - Asymptomatic testing of working population with RA and follow up with PCR if positive.

+# TO DO

+- change the daysinf feature

+- Change the sensitivity (chad)

+- Asymptomatic -> reduction of 40%